Malobika8/All-In-One/Miscellaneous/String.md

   When we create an object using new keyword, it points to object created in heap memory.
   When we create String using double quotes, it creates an object only in String Constant pool.

-#### Q. What happends when we try to create String object with same content twice (by using new keyword or double quotes?
+#### Q. What happens when we try to create String object with same content twice (by using new keyword or double quotes)?

 Before creating an object in SCP, it checks if there's any existing String that has the same content.
 String Constant Pool doesn't allow duplicate objects.
 Object will be created in heap memory though.
 Heap doesn't have any restriction.